nicobevilacqua/DamnVulnerableDefiSolutions/test/11-backdoor/README.md

 ---
 # Challenge #11 - Backdoor

 To incentivize the creation of more secure wallets in their team, someone has deployed a registry of [Gnosis Safe wallets](https://github.com/gnosis/safe-contracts/blob/v1.3.0/contracts/GnosisSafe.sol).
-When someone in the team deploys and registers a wallet, they will eran 10 DVT tokens.
+When someone in the team deploys and registers a wallet, they will earn 10 DVT tokens.

 To make sure everything is safe and sound, the registry tightly integrates with the legitimate [Gnosis Safe Proxy Factory](https://github.com/gnosis/safe-contracts/blob/v1.3.0/contracts/proxies/GnosisSafeProxyFactory.sol), and has some additional safety checks.